gaurajjadhav/AWS-Learning-Journey/Day-1-of-AWS-Journey.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

  ## Benefits of Cloud Computing
- Benefit               Description

-Cost-Efficient         Pay only for what you use; no upfront hardware investment.
+- Cost-Efficient :        Pay only for what you use; no upfront hardware investment.
-Scalable               Easily scale up or down depending on demand (auto-scaling, elastic load).
+- Scalable        :       Easily scale up or down depending on demand (auto-scaling, elastic load).
-Agile & Fast           Quickly deploy and test new apps and services, reducing time-to-market.
+- Agile & Fast     :      Quickly deploy and test new apps and services, reducing time-to-market.
-Global Reach           Deploy apps and services closer to users with data centers worldwide.
+- Global Reach      :     Deploy apps and services closer to users with data centers worldwide.
-Secure                 Built-in security features, compliance standards, and data protection.
+- Secure             :    Built-in security features, compliance standards, and data protection.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------